 by Historic-Nature and Whimsy tours, of four hours or more.
 Just for the

 fun of it!

-Site of the last major battle of the Civil War.
-Miles of hiking and bike trails; RV and primitive camping; two serene boardwalks on Tensaw River; fishing pier; boat tours; visitors allowed to bring their own horses
+Site of the last major battle of the Civil War, Historic Blakely State Park features miles of hiking and bike trails, RV and primitive camping, two boardwalks next to the Tensaw River, a fishing pier and boat tours.

 350 Oakleigh Place